GoogleChrome/web.dev/src/site/content/en/blog/building-a-switch-component/index.md

 Notice how `window.getComputedStyle()` accepts a second argument, a target pseudo element.
 Pretty neat that JavaScript can read so many values from elements, even from pseudo elements.

-{% Aside 'warning' %} These functions use `parseInt()` which is making an assumption that you are querying a value that returns a pixel value.
-These utilities will not help usage like this `getStyle(element, "display")`, for example. {% endAside %}
+{% Aside 'warning' %}
+These functions use `parseInt()` which is making an assumption that you are querying a value that returns a pixel value.
+This means that you cannot use these functions with `getStyle(element, "display")`, for example.
+{% endAside %}

 ### `dragging`